Metsearch/Metsearch/README.md

 My journey started with a strong foundation in Applied Mathematics, and I've since harnessed the power of Python to drive impactful projects in the fields of machine learning and computer vision.

 🔹🎓 I'm graduated in Applied Mathematics
-🔹🐍 I'm a Python Enthusiast for ML and CV Projects
+🔹🐍 I'm a Python Enthusiast for ML, CV and NLP Projects
 🔹💡 I am a curious and highly motivated problem-solver
 🔹🤖 I'm passionate about AI and Innovation